SCCapstone/TabDab/README.md

 # TabDab

-A QrReading app for paying your bill or generating a bill on your phone. fjdfhj
+A QrReading app for paying your bill or generating a bill on your phone.

 ## External Requirements
 Running this app may require a camera on your device.
 The app might may crash if ran on a device without a camera meaning running on a simulator may not work.
 There are no other requierments at this time.